 Social Security Disability Benefits

-The most common reason that claimants owe long-term disability insurer is entitled to offset your monthly long-term disability benefits based on the disability compensation you receive from Social Security.
+A long-term disability insurer is entitled to offset your monthly benefits based on the disability compensation you receive from Social Security.
 Typically, the application process for SSDI benefits takes longer than the process of applying for long-term disability.

 Personal Injury Settlements

 In most cases, you are obligated to inform the insurance company right away if you return to work.
-However, if there has been a delay in notifying the insurer, or the insurer continued to pay you your full benefit without accounting for your work earnings, you will likely owe money back to the insurance company for the earnings you received during that time.
+However, there may be a delay in notifying the insurer.
+Likewise, the insurer may continue to pay you your full benefit without accounting for your work earnings.
+In such situations, you will likely owe money back to your insurer for the earnings you received during that time.

-For example, your policy may have a dollar for dollar offset for work earnings.
-This means that you will owe the insurance company the exact amount you received as your work earnings.
-However, in some policies, your insurer may only be entitled to offset a percentage of your work earnings or use a formula to calculate how much can be offset from your benefit.
+For example, your policy may have a dollar-for-dollar offset for work earnings.
+This means that you will owe the insurance company the exact amount you received working.
+However, in some policies, your insurer may only be entitled to offset a percentage of your work earnings.
+They may also use a formula to calculate how much can be offset from your benefit.